Frequently Asked Questions

 How long will training take?

-The best way to help your dog through separation anxiety, according to our current understanding, is to let them set the pace.
+The best way to help your dog is to let them set the pace.
 Every dog is different and will make progress at different speeds, but teaching a dog to feel safe in a situation where they were previously panicking will take time regardless.
 It is unlikely that you will resolve the problems you are facing in just a few weeks.

 That might sound unhelpful and a little daunting, but that’s why I’m here!
 I will either be offering you guidance and support every step of the way and helping you adjust to make the most progress you can, or giving you the tools and knowledge you need to succeed on your own.